Chapter 8:

 "Also every capable citizen should volunteer a six months in their life but that can wait.
 Take your time to adjust!"
 She said with a sincerity that hurt Karaza to look at for too long.

-Her mind drifts to the Radioactive tornado, she knows she doesn't have much time and the lack of shockwaves does the opposite of comforting her.
+Her mind drifted to the Radioactive tornado, she knew she doesn't have much time and the lack of shockwaves does the opposite of comforting her.

 "I wanna start that tomorrow!"
 She stated.